 Your lawyer knows what liability insurance covers through Worker’s Comp—and what they don’t.
 They will keep your employer’s Workers’ Comp insurance from taking advantage of you.

 A personal injury lawyer can help ensure that an employer’s Worker’s Comp insurance doesn’t cut any corners on a case but pays to the maximum of their limits.

 They will push to get the insurance to provide appropriate compensation for lost wages, job rehabilitation, and medical treatment for work-related injuries or illness.

 WHAT TYPES OF INJURIES OR ILLNESSES MIGHT WORKERS’ COMP COVER?

 If your injury or illness is related to your work, Workers’ Comp will likely cover it.
 They may try to prove that your injuries are not related to work and that your health insurance should cover your expenses.

-It is important for you to keep thorough records of all of your treatment and to be in touch with a trusted lawyer to handle your injury case.
+It is important for you to keep thorough records of all of your treatment and to be in touch with a trusted workers comp lawyer in Columbia, SC to handle your injury case.

 They can review all the details of your situation to make sure that Workers’ Comp pays for everything they should on your compensation claim.

 Common Types of Personal Injury Cases Often Covered by Workers’ Comp